spotinst/spotctl/.github/SECURITY.md

 # Security Policy

 ## Supported Versions
-Information about supported Spotinst CLI versions can be found on the [Spotinst Documentation](https://api.spotinst.com/) website.
+Information about supported `spotctl` versions can be found on the [Spotinst Documentation](https://api.spotinst.com/) website.

 ## Reporting a Vulnerability